nailanawshaba/nsolid-graphite/README.md

 ================================================================================

-This package provides a daemon which will monitor [N|Solid][] runtimes and send the metrics from the runtimes to [graphited][].
+This package provides a daemon which will monitor [N|Solid][] runtimes and send the metrics from the runtimes to [graphite][].
 The runtimes that are monitored are selected based on the command-line parameters.